Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Refactor the App Component

-Make a couple more changes to the `App` component to modernize it a little and make the code a little smaller and more readable.
+Make a couple more changes to the `App` component to modernize it and make the code a little smaller and more readable.

 1. You’ll convert `App` from a class-based component into a functional one.

-2. You’ll replace the current state mechanism with another use of the `useState` Hook.
+2. You’ll replace the current `state` mechanism with another use of the `useState` Hook.

 ### Convert a class-based COmponent to a functional one

-This process might seem somewhat daunting, but it’s quite straightforward and gets easier the more you do it.
+This process might seem a bit challenging, but it’s quite straightforward and gets easier the more you do it.

 There are a few main parts to achieve it:

-1. Replace the class keyword and general class declaration with a function name and argument(s).
+1. Replace the class keyword and general class declaration with a function `name` and `argument`(s).

 2. Remove the constructor function (which is specific to classes), abstracting any logic you need out of there.

 3. Move the `return()` statement outside of the `render()` method.
-Once this is done, you can delete the empty `render()` method.
+Once this is done, delete the empty `render()` method.

 4. Add the `const` keyword to any functions that are class properties.